simoniz0r/deb2appimage/README.md

 "desktoppath": "/usr/share/applications/parsec.desktop",
 ```

 The path to the desktop file of the application after being extracted from the deb package.
-This file ***is required***, so if the package does not provide one (many applications that run via command line will not), one will need to be created manually and placed somewhere in `~/.cache/deb2appimage/AppDir` in a prerun script.
+If a desktop file is not provided by the application, set this to `null` to have a generic desktop file created for use in the AppImage.

 **iconpath:**